unlcms/UNL-CMS/sites/all/modules/workbench/README.txt

  Allows a user to see content that is not Published on the site.
 This becomes even more useful when Workbench Moderation is enabled.

-A typical permission setup so that a user can take advangate of Workbench looks like:
+A typical permission setup so that a user can take advantage of Workbench looks like:

 Node Permissions